-Bride and groom kiss on the green outside Romsey Abbey
+Bride and groom kiss in front of Romsey Abbey

 Romsey Abbey Wedding Photographer